network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 # Acknowledgments

+Special thanks go to Will Hawkins and Jeroen Schickendantz for their tireless enthousiasm around the project and their contributions to this I-D and the development of the Go responsiveness measurement tool.
-We would like to thank Rich Brown for his editorial pass over this I-D.
+We would also like to thank Rich Brown for his editorial pass over this I-D.
-We also thank Erik Auerswald and Will Hawkins for their constructive feedback on the I-D.
+We also thank Erik Auerswald for his constructive feedback on the I-D.

 --- back